Learn to make your own cement balloon planters with ease. Ditch the more complicated methods and embrace the ease of use using a balloon as your mold.

 As always, feel free to ask me any questions you have about how to make these in the comments at the bottom of the page.

 What Not To Do:

 Some of the links on this page have been provided as a convenience for finding materials.
-The links may also be affiliate links, meaning if you purchase something, I receive a commission, at no extra cost to you.
-These fees help me with my costs to keep the blog running.
-I only recommend products I’ve used and loved, unless otherwise stated.
-Click here to read my full disclosure policy.
+These links may also be affiliate links.
+As an Amazon Associate I earn from qualifying purchases, at no extra cost to you.

 - 7″ round balloons